audiamus/AaxAudioConverter/README.md

 - Allows customization of output naming: files, folders and tags.
 - Delegates all audio processing to powerful [FFmpeg](https://www.ffmpeg.org/), including DRM handling.
 - High performance: Utilizes all available processor cores to run conversion work in parallel.
+- Optionally copies original .aax file to a new location after the conversion, with a customizable name.
 - Automatically launches default media player after conversion has completed.
 - Log facility, optional, to record program activity, activated with program argument.
 - Online update function: Will automatically scan the website for a new version, download and install it.